Diagnosing arthritis may be difficult. There are more than 100 different types of

 Your healthcare provider may also ask:

 What symptoms are you having?
-For example, pain, stiffness, difficulty with movement,
+For example, pain, stiffness, trouble with movement,

 About your pain:

 How long have you had it?

 When do you have pain and how long does it last?

 How intense is it?
 (On a scale of 1 to 10, with 1 being no pain, and 10, the worst

 What lessens the pain?